Will Messenger: Work, Calling & Discipleship at Upper House

 On average we will all spend 100,000 hours of our lives at work, whether paid or unpaid.
 As Christians we are each called to serve in unique ways, but it is not always clear to us how the muddy realities of our day-to-day work relate to God’s larger plan for our work lives.
 Pressures, personalities, paychecks, prestige—are these barriers to God’s purpose in our work, or are they part of God’s purpose?
 What does vocational discernment look like for a Christian, and how can we discover it in the midst of work’s realities?
 Read more here.

 Thursday, June 14, 2018, 7:00-8:30 am

 Can the Bible actually make my work—and/or workplace—better?
 Or, would following what it says get in the way?
 The Bible’s practical wisdom for workplace realities like conflict management, organizational learning, team dynamics, supplier and customer relationships may actually surprise you.
-Breakfast will be provided during this session.
-Click here to register.
+Read more here.

 Equipping People for Work: a Seminar for Church & Parachurch Leaders

 Thursday, June 14, 2018, 10:00 am - 12:00 pm

 What does it mean for pastors to equip people for ministry in all of life?
 Read more here.